Transfer Admission Requirements

 If you have earned at least 24 transferable credits, you must earn a minimum 2.0 GPA (on a scale of 4.0) and be in good academic standing at the last institution you attended to be admitted to Coastal Carolina.

-If you have earned less than 24 transferable credits, you must earn a minimum 2.0 GPA (on a scale of 4.0), be in good academic standing at the last institution you attended, and meet the freshman admission requirements to be admitted to Coastal Carolina.
+If you have earned fewer than 24 transferable credits, you must earn a minimum 2.0 GPA (on a scale of 4.0), be in good academic standing at the last institution you attended, and meet the freshman admission requirements to be admitted to Coastal Carolina.
 Freshman admission is based on overall performance in high school courses, grades in the 19 core courses that are required for admission and SAT and/or ACT scores (only the critical reading and math sections of the SAT are considered in the admission process).
 If you take a test more than once, your best score will be considered (test scores are not required if you are 22 years of age or older).

 What documents are required?